jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 === Conclusion

-In conclusion, our hypothesis holds in case the @sgv\-engine behaviour could be modelled using a @sparql query.
-The hypothesis does however not hold in the case of the move choke point.
+In conclusion, our hypothesis holds when we compare the execution time and @http reueqst count of an @sgv query engine to a non-@sgv engine that executes the same operations that the @sgv engine would take.
 Unfortunately, when a move of the @cbd of a resource is required, a developer cannot use a @sparql query engine since @sparql is not expressive enough to describe the @cbd.
 In case such behaviour is desired, a manual interaction with the interface is required.

 A different approach might be to use the "DESCRIBE" query of @sparql that is sometimes implemented as the @cbd of a resource.
 However, since this choice is implementation specific, and is not required by the @sparql spec, using describe to get the @cbd is not advised.